Sky2Ally/Linkedin/README.md

 ## 📂 Projects

 ### 1️⃣ **D3Website**
 📌 A web-based data visualization project using **D3.js** to create interactive charts and graphs.
 This project explores different data visualization techniques and provides insights through dynamic and interactive UI components.
+[Live Project](https://sky2ally.github.io/Linkedin/D3Website/Project.html)

 ### 2️⃣ **Data Cleaning And Observing** 🛠️
 📌 A **data preprocessing and analysis** project focused on cleaning, transforming, and observing patterns in raw datasets using **KNIME software**.
 It involves handling missing values, feature engineering, and exploratory data analysis.